Skip to content

 If SmartSuite is reporting significantly HIGHER clicks than what you are seeing in your campaign/site

-If SmartSuite is seeing significantly more clicks than your campaign is seeing, it is normally because your platform or ad network is filtering some clicks that they either know (because the clicks are coming from them as, say, pre-renders) or divly suspect (because the click patterns are suspicious, like 10 fast clicks coming from a single source) are not from real users.
+If SmartSuite is seeing significantly more clicks than your campaign is seeing, it is normally because your platform or ad network is filtering some clicks that they either know (because the clicks are coming from them as, say, pre-renders) or highly suspect (because the click patterns are suspicious, like 10 fast clicks coming from a single source) are not from real users.
 While SmartCommerce has set up analytics and “honeypots” to identify pre-renders and bots, we may miss some of them.

 Please advise us in this case and we will look into the discrepancy and report back to you.
 We know this is super-important to you and your client, and want to help get to the bottom of it asap.